CSIRT-MU/Stream4Flow/README.md

 #### Send data to Stream4Flow

 Stream4Flow is compatible with any Netflow v5/9 or IPFIX network probe.
-To measure your first data for Stream4Flow, you can use [softflowd](https://code.google.com/archive/p/softflowd/) - Flow-based network traffic analyser
+To measure your first data for Stream4Flow, you can use [softflowd](https://code.google.com/archive/p/softflowd/) - Flow-based network traffic analyzer

 - Install softflowd
 `sudo apt-get install softflowd`